sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 ### React

-Whereas Angular provides everything, React provides only one thing: a library for rendering content to the DOM and efficiently controlling it afterwards.
-It's also all about components and creating user interfaces from them.
-It also provides you with all of the "tools" you need to define what should be rendered in which way and under what conditions.
+Whereas Angular provides everything, React provides only a library for rendering content to the DOM and efficiently controlling it afterward.
+It's also all about components and creating user interfaces, and it provides you with all of the "tools" you need to define what should be rendered in which way and under what conditions.
 However, it lacks built-in form validation support.
-It lacks a router (to render different components based on URL changes) and does not include its own HTTP client.
-It includes some state management support, but not for all scenarios.
+It lacks a router (to render different components based on URL changes) and does not include its HTTP client.
+It consists of some state management support, but not for all scenarios.

 ### Vue

 Vue is a framework that sits somewhere between React and Angular.
-It isn't as "big" as Angular, but it has far more features than React.
+It isn't as "big" as Angular, but it has more features than React.
 Vue does include built-in state management as well as a router.
 However, it does not include form validation or HTTP client functionality.
-Vue, like Angular and React, is all about creating user interfaces by combining reusable components.
+Like Angular and React, Vue is all about creating user interfaces by combining reusable components.
 Beyond that, it provides a little more than React and a little less than Angular.

 > <span style="color:black">_Note: I’ve used the term "framework" even though React.js is technically a "library"_</span>

 ## Let’s Get into Code

-You've seen how the frameworks are conceptually similar.
-Let's take a look at their technical aspects now.
+You've seen how the frameworks are conceptually similar, and let's take a look at their technical aspects now.

 ### Angular

 Components are referred to as directives in Angular.
-Directives are simply DOM element markers that Angular can track and associate with specific behavior.
+Directives are simply DOM element markers that Angular can track and associate with specific behaviour.
-As a result, Angular separates the UI part of components as HTML tag attributes and their behaviors as JavaScript code.
+As a result, Angular separates the UI components as HTML tag attributes and their behaviours as JavaScript code.
 When comparing Angular vs React, this is what distinguishes it.
 Let’s check a directive example.